 She volunteers in the local community working with other local film festivals and women's organizations.
 Kim is an advocate for others and loves to highlight the good things that are happening in the community.

 Board Member at Large

 E.E.'s career spans 55++years in the arts, education, corporate and entertainment industry.
 A distinction that began in Arizona and reflects her lifelong dedication to advocacy for mentoring and engaging theatre & film Diversity, new works, artists Equity and Inclusion in all mediums.
-She is delighted to participate in the 2022 empowerment re-launch of WWFF- Worldwide Women’s Film Festival (AZ).
+She was delighted to participate in the 2022 empowerment re-launch of WWFF- Worldwide Women’s Film Festival (AZ).

 “It is essential that we recognize the dynamic energy that embraces ALL our communities.
 Through visual and performance arts, we as storytellers celebrate the written word, music, film and the sciences that have dared to explore and engender new mediums of expression.
 Make a difference -Advocate and Support funding for our Arts and Humanities locally and nationally.
 Women’s History month- is every month!
 Stand UP- RISE with Courage for Civic and Global Engagement.”eem

 Proud member: SDC - Society of Stage Directors & Choreographers, AEA-AZ Liaison, SAG-AFTRA-( retired VP, Conservatory Host, Diversity Council) and Bridge Initiative, with decades of critical honors producing, directing, acting and cultural engagement in AZ/CA. Resident Director BLKBOXPHX; Artistic Director&Co-Founder, The MEGAW Theatre & MEGAW Actors Studio, Inc. CA/AZ (1973>).
 From jeans to evening gowns-what a life!